kirtiman7771/kirtiman7771/README.md

 Here are some ideas to get you started:

+Skills: C++/ C/ Kotlin/ Python
-- 🔭 I’m currently working on ...
+   - 🔭 I’m currently working on Android Development and practicing DSA.
-- 🌱 I’m currently learning ...
+   - 🌱 I’m currently learning Android Dev.
-- 👯 I’m looking to collaborate on ...
+   - 👯 I’m looking to collaborate on Open Source Contributions.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+   - 💬 Ask me about Problem-solving and DSA.
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+   - 😄 Pronouns: she /her.
-- ⚡ Fun fact: ...
+   - ⚡ Fun fact: Purple Day is celebrated on March 26 and there is only one nation with purple in its flag; #Dominica .
 -->

 ### About Me